Jillian Lloyd, Parish Admin

 Lorraine's received her master's and post master's degrees in the science of Nursing and Psychiatric Mental Health.
 Her career as a Nurse Partitioner in Psychiatry has offered many opportunities such as private practice and 25 years of service with the U of R, Strong Memorial Hospital working with patients in various settings and capacities.
 Lorraine is the proud mother of two wonderful adult children, and has two sweet cats, many family members and friends.
 Lorraine is very grateful for being asked to serve as a Vestry member for St. John's.
 Since moving to Livonia and joining St. John's two years ago, Lorraine has helped with coffee hours and Altar Guild.

 Kaelin joined St. John’s in 2019 after moving to Honeoye Falls.
 She has been active in church music since the age of 6 where she was in the junior choir at St. Mary the Virgin in Chappaqua, New York, and went on to be the assistant music director in high school, while being a soloist in the main choir.
-In addition to being an active member of the St. John’s choir, she has also dipped her toes into other church activities including baking cookies for remote members, running the 2021 Bake Sale, and she is hoping for the opportunity to participate in Vestry at St. John’s.
+In addition to being an active member of the St. John’s choir, she has also dipped her toes into other church activities including baking cookies for remote members and running the Fall Bake Sale.

 Kaelin began her 3-year Vestry term in 2022.